Employee Equity: How Much?

 When you have the brackets set up, you put a multiplier next to them.
 There are no hard and fast rules on multipliers.
 You can also have many more brackets than four.
 I am sticking with four brackets to make this post simple.
 Here are our default brackets:

 NOTE: The numbers below are as of 2010.
 They have moved a lot since then.
-I am working on an updated set of numbers.
 The Senior Team numbers have moved the most.
 I would not recommend using these numbers or you will be below market with your employee equity grants.

 Senior Team: 0.5x